alstjd0051/alstjd0051/README.md

 - 🔭 I’m currently working on this page.
-- I studing front-end (in FastCampus)
+- I studying front-end (in FastCampus)
 <br><br><br>

 # Skills